CONGENITAL KYPHOSIS

 Postponing necessary surgical intervention can lead to:

-Early consultation with a spine specialist is essential for individuals with congenital kyphosis to determine the most appropriate treatment plan and mitigate potential complications.
+Early talks with a spine specialist are essential for individuals with congenital kyphosis to determine a treatment plan and mitigate potential complications.

 Recovery Time Post-Surgery